Moeen082/Students-Performance-Prediction/README.md

 # Students-Performance-Prediction
-This is a machine learning project, Im using Deep Learning
+This is a machine learning project, I'm using Deep Learning Dataset Was Used From https://www.kaggle.com/datasets/rabieelkharoua/students-performance-dataset/code The Conclusion Was That Linear Regression Is Much Better Suited For This Then Neural network